Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection

-For a test image $x' \in \mathcal{D}_\text{out}^\text{test}$ we randomly choose an in-distribution image $x \in \mathcal{D}_\text{in}^\text{train}$ as the target.
-In contrast to existing adversarial approaches \cite{adversarial-ood, chen2020robust}, we create an adversarial perturbation $\rho$ with the same dimensions as $x'$ that maximizes the cosine similarity between the in-distribution feature $g(x)$ and $g(x' + \rho)$.
+The unsupervised OOD detection performance of CLIP ViT-G, combined with its known classification robustness against natural distribution shifts, raises the question of whether these models are also adversarially robust OOD detectors.
+To answer this question, we develop an adversarial OOD data manipulation method that matches image features.
+In particular, for a test image $x' \in \mathcal{D}_\text{out}^\text{test}$, we randomly choose an in-distribution image $x \in \mathcal{D}_\text{in}^\text{train}$ as the target.
+In contrast to existing adversarial attacks \citep{adversarial-ood, chen2020robust} that maximize the OOD scores directly, we create an adversarial perturbation $\rho$ with the same dimensions as $x'$ that maximizes the cosine similarity between the in-distribution feature $g(x)$ and $g(x' + \rho)$.
+Our method targets feature similarities, and it is thus more general as it affects all OOD detection scores.
 We use the Adam optimizer to compute $\rho$ by minimizing $-\operatorname{sim}(g(x), g(x' + \rho))$, starting with Gaussian noise $\rho \sim \mathcal{N}(0, 10^{-3})$ and clipping $x' + \rho$ to the pixel range $[0, 1]$ after every update step, similar to \cite{adversarialAdam}.
-We emphasize that we do not explicitly restrict the size of the perturbation directly and only limit the number of steps, as opposed to \cite{adversarialAdam}.
+We emphasize that we do not directly restrict the perturbation size and only limit the number of steps, as opposed to \cite{adversarialAdam}.

-We experimentally observe that in the case of ViTs, the perturbations are quite visible along the edges of the transformer patches (\cref{fig:adversarial}).
-To create more natural appearing adversarial examples we enforce the smoothness of the perturbation by regularizing the allowed perturbation difference between neighboring pixels.
-We compute the finite difference image gradient $\partial \rho / \partial h$ and $\partial \rho / \partial w$ in the horizontal and vertical direction respectively.
+We experimentally observe that in the case of ViTs, the perturbations are quite visible along the edges of the transformer patches ( \cref{fig:adversarial}).
+To create more natural appearing adversarial examples, we enforce the smoothness of the perturbation by regularizing the allowed perturbation difference between neighboring pixels.
+We compute the image gradient $\partial \rho / \partial h$ and $\partial \rho / \partial w$ in the horizontal and vertical direction, respectively.
 The image gradients have the same shape as the image, $3\times H \times W$, and we define the regularization term as

 where $i,j,k$ run over image dimensions.
 We then minimize the loss